The Demographic Transition Revisited:

 Motivation is Key to Family Size

-of individual behavior (mating, contraception, or abortion).
-In
+individual behavior (mating, contraception, or abortion).
+In the

 and/or adaptive behavior.